rahul-a-22/IP_Adress_Finder/server/README.md

+# DEPRECATED

+**Note:** This README is deprecated.
+Please refer to the main README.md file in the project root for up-to-date documentation.

 # IP Address Finder - Backend Server

 This is the backend server for the IP Address Finder application.
 It provides a caching proxy for IP geolocation APIs to protect API keys and implement rate limiting.